isomerpages/pa-corp/_our-network/Grassroots Organisations/Narpani Pearavai.md

 * Assist IAECs and other GROs to identify and recruit suitable Indian grassroots leaders; and
 * Facilitate collaborations between IAECs and other Grassroots Organisations (GROs) in the community;

-Find out more about [Narpani Pearavai.](https://www.facebook.com/friendsofnarpanipearavai)
+Find out more about Narpani Pearavai at our [Facebook page](https://www.facebook.com/friendsofnarpanipearavai)!